knative/docs/contributing/STEERING-COMMITTEE.md

 If you'd like to reach out to the committee, please drop a note to [knative-steering@googlegroups.com](mailto:knative-steering@googlegroups.com).

-All members of the KSC have access to the messages sent to this address.
+This is a private discussion list to which all members of the committee have access.

 ---